How to start a B2B eCommerce business in 7 easy steps: Guide 2025

 Understand your audience: Knowing your target audience is crucial.
 Create detailed buyer personas to understand their needs, preferences, and pain points.
 Tailor your niche to address these specifics.

-select profitable niche
+profitable niche

 Evaluate profitability: Assess the potential profitability of a niche.
 Consider factors like product pricing, supply costs, and the audience’s willingness to pay.
 Tools like SEMrush can help analyze keyword search volume and competition.